Here, we take an in-depth look at the latest monitoring information for Finland.

 Stakeholder involvement enquires how different stakeholders can participate in policy development.
 Children’s involvement in policy-making is one such key issue.
 Additionally, international knowledge exchange about children's digital participation is also relevant to this topic.

-- Children are listened to directly in the policy development process (e.g., through hearings, consultations, specific surveys) but are not formally involved in decision-making.
+- Children are listened to directly in the policy development process (e.g., through hearings, consultations, specific surveys), but are not formally involved in decision-making.

-High | Medium | Low | Other | |
+High | Medium | Low | Not present | |

 ---|---|---|---|---|